efabless/EF_LDOR1V8/README.md

 #### Next, typical perofmane curves of the EF_LDOR01 post-layout simulations are presented.

-* As depicted in Figure 3 (a), EF_LDOR01's output is ploted with sweeping the input voltgae from 0V to 5V at different levels of load currents.
-Besides, the dorpout voltages are calculated at different levels of load currents, then plotted as shown in Figure 3 (b).
+* As depicted in Figure 3 (a), EF_LDOR01's output is plotted by sweeping the input voltage from 0V to 5V at different levels of load currents.
+Besides, the dropout voltages are calculated at different levels of load currents, then plotted as shown in Figure 3 (b).
 In Figure 4, Output Voltage vs Input Voltage and Line Regulation vs Load Current are illustrated.
 Load Regulation can be measured using Figure 5.
-Startup time  and Temperature Coefficient are calculated as shwon in Figure 6 and 7, repectevely.
+Startup time and Temperature Coefficient are calculated as shown in Figures 6 and 7, respectively.